 Brandon Dawson

 Brandon Dawson is a Policy Advocate for Sierra Club California, where he develops and advocates for strong, protective laws and policies affecting California’s water ecosystems, drinking water, natural lands & parks, and wildlife.
-Prior to joining Sierra Club CA, Brandon worked in the U.S. DOJ’s Environment and Natural Resource Division on natural resource and conservation counseling and litigation.
-During law school, he interned at the Environmental Defense Fund and Earthjustice working on toxics, water quality, air pollution rules and public health litigation.
+Prior to joining Sierra Club CA, Brandon worked in the U.S. DOJ’s Environment and Natural Resources Division on natural resource and conservation counseling and litigation.
+During law school, he interned at the Environmental Defense Fund and Earthjustice, working on toxics, water quality, air pollution rules, and public health litigation.

 John McManus

 Former GSSA president and current Sr. Policy Director.
-McManus is a former media director for Earthjustice, a national environmental non-profit, a lifelong conservationist, former commercial and current recreational fisherman, and a former 15 year news executive with CNN.
+McManus is a former media director for Earthjustice, a national environmental non-profit, a lifelong conservationist, a former commercial and current recreational fisherman, and a former 15-year news executive with CNN.

 Marc Gorelnik